How to Create a Guest Account on Windows 11

 Why was the guest account feature removed in 🪟 Windows 11?

-Microsoft removed the dedicated guest account to push users toward using individual Microsoft accounts.
+Microsoft removed the dedicated guest account feature to encourage users to set up individual Microsoft accounts.
 This change helps with security and cloud syncing.
 However, you can still replicate the guest experience by creating a local standard user account that has limited permissions and no access to your personal files.

 Can I use a Microsoft account for a guest user?